Overview of Documentation for Medicare Outpatient Therapy Services

 Progress Reports

 The progress report provides justification for the medical necessity of treatment.
-A clinician must complete a progress report at least once every 10 treatment days or at least once during each certification interval, whichever is less.
+A clinician must complete a progress report at least once every 10 treatment days.
 The beginning of the first reporting period is the first day of the episode of treatment regardless of whether the service provided on that day is an evaluation, re-evaluation, or treatment.

 Progress notes should contain: